peteroupc/peteroupc.github.io/bernsupp.md

 _Proof:_ If _f_ is 0 everywhere in its domain or 1 everywhere in its domain: Return 0 or 1, respectively.
 Otherwise, let&mdash;

-- _M_ be the Lipschitz constant of _f_ (e.g., its "slope" function's maximum absolute value), or a computable number greater than this.
+- _M_ be the Lipschitz constant of _f_ (for example, its "slope" function's maximum absolute value), or a computable number greater than this.
 - _l_ be either 0 if 0 is in the domain of _f_, or 1 otherwise, and
 - _u_ be either 0 if 1 is in the domain of _f_, or 1 otherwise.